wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_dev_getBlockStats.md

 ---
-title: ksm:dev_getBlockStats \[POST\] {disallowed}
+title: dev_getBlockStats  {disallowed} - Kusama
-description: Reexecute the specified block_hash and gather statistics while doing soThis method is only active with appropriate flags
+description: Example code for the dev_getBlockStats  {disallowed} json-rpc method. Сomplete guide on how to use dev_getBlockStats  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters